 Google’s Mission Statement – “Google’s mission is to organize the world’s information and make it universally accessible and useful.”

-More examples of what Great Brand’s do with Mission statements by Christine B. Whittemore, here
+More examples of what Great Brand’s do with Mission statements Christine B. Whittemore, here

-My mission statement – “My mission is to help entrepreneurs – especially budding entrepreneurs – ignite their self-confidence, and gain clarity for their vision.
+My mission statement – “My mission is to help Female entrepreneurs build their confidence to pursue their entrepreneurial dreams

 Ultimately, my passion and purpose is to help entrepreneurs master their mindset for success.